Tinyknowledge/AbyssMod-English-Translation/README.md

 If you find an issue, feel free to report it.
 Just be patient with me—I’m learning as I go!

 Most importantly, I hope the mod makes the game a little easier and more enjoyable for English-speaking players.

+Credits & Note

+Based on the original AbyssMod by anosu.

+I originally made this English translation for myself so I could enjoy the game in English.
+I'm sharing it here in case anyone else wants to use it too.

+This is just a personal, unofficial fan project.
+All original game content belongs to its respective owners.